-Boredom in older people can have a significant effect on quality of life.
+Boredom in older people can have a significant impact on quality of life.
 Boredom is often brushed off as an insignificant side effect of ageing, but mental health issues such as depression can stem from extended periods of solitude and a lack of stimulation.

 Gardening

 If you’re able, spend some time outside in the garden.
 Seeing your plants and flowers blossom will give you a huge sense of achievement as well as making your surroundings look beautiful.
-Gardening can be adapted to suit your needs and there are many tools such as gardening stools that can aid you.
+Gardening can be adapted to suit your needs and there are many tools, such as gardening stools, that can aid you.

 If you don’t have a garden of your own, allotment gardening is a great option.
-This is also a way of getting involved with your community and meeting like minded individuals.
+This is also a way of getting involved with your community and meeting likeminded individuals.

 Puzzles & Colouring Books

 Speaking of books, puzzles and colouring books are making a comeback right now and could be the perfect way to prevent boredom in older people.
-There are so many different types of puzzles to choose from now, including: Sudoku, crosswords, word searches, anagrams and Kakuro.
+There are so many different types of puzzles to choose from now, including Sudoku, crosswords, word searches, anagrams, and Kakuro.

-Keep learning
+Keep Learning

 There are many ways to keep your brain active by learning.
 One way is to take a class.
 Local colleges and community centres offer adult courses on everything from floristry to computer science.
-Or if you are good at something you could even offer your services and teach.
+Or, if you are good at something, you could even offer your services and teach.
 The Open University also welcomes older students if you’re interested in more formal learning.

 It’s always a good idea to get out for the day, especially as the weather gets warmer.
 If you or an older person in your life struggles with mobility, even a simple journey in the car can be a stimulating day out.
 Going for a drive round town is a good idea for older people who don’t leave their homes much as they rarely get to see the new things that are going on.
 You could also stop for lunch or take a picnic for the car.